philiptn/mkv-auto/README.md

 ### Process files automatically (Docker service - Linux)

-If you would like to run mkv-auto as a service, meaning that it simply checks a defined input folder for new files, then processes them automatically, this can be achieved with the mkv-auto-service.
+If you would like to run MKV-Auto as a service, meaning that it simply checks a defined input folder for new files, then processes them automatically, this can be achieved with the mkv-auto-service.

 - To get started, create a folder on your host system, such as `~/mkv-auto`.
 - Next you need to copy `service/docker-compose.yml`, `service/.env_example`, `service/set_up_folders.sh`, `defaults.ini` and `subliminal_defaults.toml` over to this folder.